 While declaring bankruptcy provides you with a fresh start, there are implications for the other members of your family if you lose your home.

 The co-owner – your wife, husband or partner – may not want to sell, and moving to a rental home may bring up a range of problems.
 Your children may need to change schools, which could end their friendships and their feeling of security, and there may also be issues with the family pets, depending on the rules for the rental home.

 While your bankruptcy trustee must realise your equity in your home at market value, there are several options for you to hold onto it.
 For example:

-- Another option is for a family member to buy the home from your bankrupt estate and for you to then rent from them.
+- Another option, if there is no co-owner, is for a family member to buy the home from your bankrupt estate and for you to then rent from them.